More than 1.5 billion people are learning English worldwide.

 There are a number of challenges that online language learning has to overcome.
 Let’s enumerate the main difficulties language learning apps deal with, and try to find the solutions.

-1. Lack of Student Motivation
+1. Lack of student motivation

 "Traditionally, one of the biggest barriers facing language learners is motivation," — said Bernhard Niesner, Busuu's co-founder and CEO.